Bio-waste

 What happens to the bio-waste?

-The bio-waste is transported to Stormossen's bio-waste facility, where the bio-waste is reused as raw material for compost soil and environmentally friendly vehicle fuel.
+The bio-waste is transported to Gasum's bio-waste facility in Honkajoki, where the bio-waste is reused as raw material for compost soil and environmentally friendly vehicle fuel.

 SVFIEN